He was asking for it. ?

 Stay safe.
 Take care.

-Yesterday Major League baseball handed out their punishment to the Houston Astros for stealing signs during their 2017 Word Series winning season.
+Yesterday Major League baseball handed out their punishment to the Houston Astros for stealing signs during their 2017 World Series winning season.
 In addition to the punishment handed out by the MLB, the owner of the Astros, Jim Crane, fired his manager, A. J. Hinch, and his general manager, Jeff Luhnow.
 Both becoming the fall guys (along with Joey Cora, manager of the Red Sox, and Carlos Beltran, manager of the New York Mets) for the cheating that took place.
 The Astros also lost four draft picks and were fined $5 million.
 A small price to pay for a World Series title.

 Inherent to baseball